-The Open Book time period is usually the last few weeks of April and the beginning of May.
+The Open Book time period will be in August 2019.
 This "open book" inspection period is set aside to answer questions posed by property owners and to correct obvious clerical errors that were made in compiling the assessment roll.

 Information about assessments and sales is available for viewing at the front counter of the Assessor's Office.
 This information can assist property owners when they are determining their own opinion of value.
 In addition, sales are available on our web page.